Blueberry Hot Process Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/cold-process/blueberry-hot-process-soap-project/PS000023.html

 Hot Process Soap Project

-This hot process soap is inspired by Blueberry Thyme Fragrance Oil.
-With notes of ripe blueberries, rosemary, vanilla, and musk, it’s a modern take on a classic fruity fragrance.
+This recipe is inspired by Blueberry Thyme Fragrance Oil.
+With notes of ripe blueberries, rosemary, vanilla, and musk, it’s a modern take on a fruity fragrance.

 Small 9 Ball Silicone Mold